Wattle Day - September 1

 • Acacia branches were sent to wounded soldiers.

-• The official emblem of the Commonwealth of Australia features an acacia twig, although from a botanical perspective, the depiction is inaccurate.
+• The official emblem of the Commonwealth of Australia features an acacia twig, although the depiction is botanically inaccurate.

-• The plant is resistant to fires, drought, and strong winds.
+• The plant is resistant to fire, drought, and strong winds.

 How to Take Part

-First, decorate your home with acacia blossoms.
-Alternatively, you can use yellow garlands, along with fresh green foliage.
-Wattle Day emphasizes the preservation of nature, so explore how you can contribute to the wellbeing of the planet, plants, and the environment.
-Revel in the beauty of nature—spend the day outside the city, in a park, go hiking, or plant a tree near your home.
+Decorate your home with acacia blossoms, or use yellow garlands with fresh green foliage.
+Wattle Day is also about the preservation of nature, so explore ways to contribute to the wellbeing of the planet, plants, and the environment.
+Enjoy the beauty of nature by spending the day outside the city, in a park, hiking, or even planting a tree near your home.

 Observations